Skip to content

 The children in Year 3 have been split into 2 spelling groups.
 It is essential that we rebuild the children’s confidence with certain spelling patterns and sounds before moving onto to more trickier spellings.
-This will be reassessed at the end of Autumn term.
+This will be reassessed at the end of Spring term.

 Spellings will be introduced on Monday and tested on a Friday.